zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 The Brahman eminates him in the name.
 Bhagawath is the Word of Honor.
 (Great (7-2) 1 should be used from where they go.)
 This Bhagawatha.
 Do you know that the prophets are Metthagu, and it is unto you Publishing.
-“It” is to say the root of the grievance.
+"It" is to say the root of the grievance.
 Hou say, and say redeeming, say origin, say the origin, say the food, say the start, the principle Say, the presence will say, I will devot, I will put, open I will do, I will promulate.
-“Should you know what to know Whether to be abusive, this is not the case.
+"Should you know what to know Whether to be abusive, this is not the case.
 This was not known in the news.
 Parts Not taking as.
 Not by logic.
 Forms taken from the contrivance Not.
 The view is not transparent.
 For himself who has been figuring out the thing on his own The doctrine is the doctrine.

-[APZ 19.3] (#apz19 .3) {#apz19 .3.ref .apz} "Ever due to subfetition,”
+[APZ 19.3] (#apz19 .3) {#apz19 .3.ref .apz} "Ever due to subfetition,"
 SubfeederDecade.
 Tershna Upadhi, Karma Subdhi, Vulcers Subdhi, Food Dhib, Four Spiritual Relics Fuddy, Spiritual Institutions Fuddy, The cathedral caused by unconscious consciousness, all sadness is endowed with grief,